Eduardo Freitas

 Eduardo Freitas (born October 27, 1961) is a Portuguese motorsports official and race director.

-Freitas served as the race director for FIA Gran Turismo, the European Touring Car Championship, the European Le Mans Series, the Asian Le Mans Series and the World Endurance Championship from 2002 to 2022.
+Freitas serves as the race director for the FIA World Endurance Championship.
+He served as the race director for Formula One in 2022 alongside Niels Wittich.
+Freitas has also worked for several other series, such as the European Le Mans Series and the Asian Le Mans Series.

-In this role, Freitas oversaw the logistics of sports car, touring cars and endurance racing weekends, ensuring cars, tracks, and drivers conform to FIA regulations before, during, and after a race.

-In 2022, he replaced former race director Michael Masi, as Formula One race director alongside Niels Wittich.

 Early life

 Freitas was born on October 27, 1961, in Portugal.
 Freitas described his teenage years, passion for motorcycles, around 1977, as "having fun on weekends repairing two-stroke engines on small motorcycles".
-From that a friend invited him "to do the same on a two-stroke carting engine."
+From that a friend invited him "to do the same on a two-stroke karting engine."

 Career

 Early career

 Similar to former Formula One race director Charlie Whiting, Freitas then began his motorsport career, when a friend invited him to work as a karting mechanic during the World Karting Championship in Estoril, 1979.

 The Portuguese then rose through the ranks from track marshal to race director in karting.

 During his work as track secretary at the Estoril circuit in 2002, he was asked to lead the FIA GT and ETCC Championship for a season, a role he retained until the end of 2009.

 After that, the FIA promoted Freitas to the FIA GT1 global championship, and in 2012, he was named race director for the WEC – World Endurance Championship.

 In total, he has worked in motorsports as mechanic, track marshal, track secretary, clerk of the course, and race director for single car, touring car and endurance racing events for over 40 years, including serving as race director for the FIA WEC, and the Le Mans 24 Hours Series, the ELMS – European Le Mans Series and the Asian Le Mans Series for 20 years.